 Classification, labelling and packaging (CLP) during the transition period

 The UK is not a Member State of the EU.
-However, until the end of the transition period market access, and therefore UK-EU trade, should continue on the same terms as before.
+However, until the end of the transition period market access should continue on the same terms as before.

 What businesses need to know